dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 excerpt: ""
 ---

-- TODO: fully distinguish socio-epistemic from socio-epistemological, so the language is clear henceforth.
-  - (move this distinction to the other article)

 - Drowning in manufactured [fruit of the poisonous tree](https://www.commdiginews.com/politics-2/memo-reveals-thin-gruel-creates-messy-stew-trump-russia-dossier-98608/)
   - With a system commited to nothing else but destroying me in anything it does, yet apparently can't tolerate creating a